Gootjes/qframe/README.md

 # qframe
-Query row names and variable names using regular expressions
+Extract and replace values from a data.frame using regular expressions as subscripts i and j.